sleeperengine/sleeperengine.github.io/src/content/gamepages/unseenmachine.md

 Completing a mission will reward the player with currency, depending on the mission difficulity and the score reached.
 The player can then spend the currency in the base for permanent unlocks.
 The player can unlock new gameplay features and visuals for their character.

 ### Prototype
+In the prototype the player will be able to host or join a game lobby from the main menu.
+Once in the lobby the player will be able to start a randomly generated mission.
+The mission will feature one main- and one side-mission-objective, as well as enemies.
+The player will be able to complete these missions and be extracted in the extraction area back to the lobby.
+There the player will be rewarded with currency.
+Meta progression will not yet be featured in the prototype, since focus is on the core gameplay loop.
 ## Main Menu
 ## Lobby
 After pressing the host or join button the player is brought into their own lobby or the lobby of the host they connected to, respectivly.
 The Lobby has is split into four areas: